Gallery Activities

 Recommended for Grades 1-6

-These thinking games can be used to focus students’ exploration of the museum’s galleries during a self-guided visit, an after-school visit, or before or after a school program.
+These thinking games can focus students’ exploration of the museum’s galleries during a self-guided visit, an after-school visit, or before or after a school program.
+These activities will help your group look at objects in the museum more closely and have fun with the exhibits.
+Work in small groups with an adult facilitating.
 This activity can last between 5 and 30 minutes depending on the interest of the students.

 Junior Paleontologist